aidenwaring/CA_T2A1_Workbook/README.md

 Having suffered several cyber attacks in the past and resultant remedial audits ACME Corporation takes compliance, security and privacy very seriously.
 The following set of questions relate to this RfQ-requirement.

-Discuss and analyse requirements related to information system security and how they relate to the project.[100-200]
+Discuss and analyse requirements related to information system security and how they relate to the project.

 **Answer:**